What to Expect from a GeneSight Test

 My daughter had Genesight after she tried 3 different meds for combo ADHD and anxiety.
 It was spot on with the meds she had reactions to and gave us better options.
 I can’t stress enough how good it is to know which anxiety meds to avoid.

-Covered By Insurance
+Often Covered By Insurance

-GeneSight testing is covered by most insurance plans – including Blue Cross Blue Shield, Aetna, Tricare, and Medicaid in many states (including Indiana).
+GeneSight testing is usually covered by insurance plans – including Blue Cross Blue Shield, Aetna, Tricare, and Medicaid in many states (including Indiana).
 Any cost to you is as low as possible — sometimes even zero.
 Reach out now to check your specific policy.
 No one is notified if you reach out and there is no commitment.

 Verify Your Insurance